Humanities/Arts Exam > Humanities/Arts Notes > Geography Class 11 > Revision Notes - Drainage System

 Indian drainage system consists of a large number of small and big rivers.
 It is the outcome of the evolutionary process of the three major physiographic units and the nature and characteristics of precipitation.

-On the basis of the mode of origin, nature and characteristics, the Indian drainage may also be classified into:
+On the basis of the mode of origin, nature and characteristics, the Indian drainage may also be classified into two main types

 The Himalayan Drainage

-• While entering the plains, they form depositional features like flat valleys, ox-bow lakes, flood plains.
+• When these rivers enter the plains, they form various depositional features including flat valleys, ox-bow lakes, and flood plains.

 Question for Revision Notes - Drainage System